commercionetwork/commercionetwork/docs/nodes/kms-installation.md

 ```

 For the creation of the file you need to have the following data
-- Chain-id: is the identifier of the chain for which the node is being configured.
-In the case of testnet it will be commercio-testnet6002, in the case of mainnet commercio-mainnet
+- Chain-id is the identifier of the chain for which the node is being configured.
+In the case of mainnet it will be `commercio-3`
-- Prefix of public addresses of the chain: in the case of commercio it will be did:com:
+- Prefix of public addresses of the chain: in the case of commercio it will be `did:com:`
-- Prefix of the public addresses of the nodes: in the case of commercio it will be did:com:valconspub
+- Prefix of the public addresses of the nodes: in the case of commercio it will be `did:com:valconspub`
-- Address within the vpn of the validator node: for simplicity we have assumed to have the address
+- Address within the lan or vpn of the validator node: for simplicity we have assumed to have the address `10.1.1.254`
-- The password of our HSM device: initially the password is "password"
+- The password of our HSM device: initially the password is **"password"**
 - The id of the key to use of the HSM: for the single configuration is `1`
 - The serial Number of our device: generally it is what is indicated on the label of the YubiHSM2.
 They must be 10 digits.
 For the missing digits add zeros at the beginning
-- The ip of the validator node: in the case of the example
--
-- Chain-id: è l’identificativo della chain per cui si sta configurando il nodo.
-Nel caso di testnet sarà commercio-testnet6002, nel caso di mainnet commercio-mainnet
-- Prefisso degli indirizzi pubblici della chain: nel caso di commercio sarà did:com:
-- Prefisso degli indirizzi pubblici dei nodi: nel caso di commercio sarà did:com:valconspub
-- Indirizzo all’interno della vpn del nodo validatore: per semplicità abbiamo supposto di avere l’indirizzo 10.1.1.254.
-- La password del nostro dispositivo HSM: inizialmente la password è “password”
-- L’id della chiave da utilizzare del HSM: per la configurazione singola è 1
-- Il serial Number del nostro dispositivo: generalmente è quanto indicato nell’etichetta dello YubiHSM2.
-Devono essere 10 cifre.
-Per le cifre mancanti aggiungere degli zeri davanti al seriale.
-- Path delle configurazioni: configurare il path /data_tmkms/tmkms/kms/commercio.

 Create the file /data_tmkms/tmkms/kms/password and enter the password "password" inside it